Subdomain Brute Forcing Leads to Admin Access in the Navy

 Dorking #

-While Google Dorking “navy.mil”, I encountered results with minimal content.
-So I tried dorking with DuckDuckGo, where I used site:navy.mil git to search for Git files.
+While Google Dorking for navy.mil, I encountered results with minimal content.
+So I tried searching with DuckDuckGo, where I used the query site:navy.mil git to search for Git files.

 Despite the limited results I received from DuckDuckGo, there was one domain in particular that stood out to me. gitlab.devops.nswccd.navy.mil